Kennedy Space Center Launch Complex 39: Launch Complex 39A

 SpaceX has launched their launch vehicles from Launch Complex 39A and built a new hangar nearby.

 SpaceX assembles its launch vehicles horizontally in a hangar near the pad, and transports them horizontally to the pad before erecting the vehicle to vertical for the launch.
 For military missions from Pad 39A, payloads will be vertically integrated, as that is required per launch contract with the U.S. Space Force.

 Pad 39A is used to host launches of astronauts on the Crew Dragon capsule in a public–private partnership with NASA.
 In August 2018, SpaceX's Crew Access Arm (CAA) was installed on a new level, which was built at the necessary height to enter the Crew Dragon spacecraft atop a Falcon 9 rocket.

+In April 2024, Elon Musk announced that SpaceX would have a launch tower for the Starship completed and operational by mid 2025.
+Later on, SpaceX presented plans to accommodate two landing zones for Falcon 9 and Falcon Heavy rockets to conduct to "Return-to-launch-site" landings.

 Launch Complex 39B

-Since the Artemis 1 in 2022, Launch Complex 39B is used by NASA's Space Launch System rocket, a Shuttle-derived launch vehicle which is used in the Artemis program and subsequent Moon to Mars campaigns.
-The pad was also been leased for use by NASA to aerospace company Northrop Grumman, for use as a launch site for their Shuttle-derived OmegA launch vehicle, for National Security Space Launch flights and commercial launches, but the plans were cancelled.
+Since the Artemis I in 2022, Launch Complex 39B is used by NASA's Space Launch System rocket, a Shuttle-derived launch vehicle which is used in the Artemis program and subsequent Moon to Mars campaigns.
+The pad has also been leased for use by NASA to aerospace company Northrop Grumman, for use as a launch site for their Shuttle-derived OmegA launch vehicle, for National Security Space Launch flights and commercial launches, but the plans were cancelled.